-adopted by the Governing Board of Global Health EDCTP3 Joint Undertaking on 15 December 2023
+adopted by the Governing Board

+of Global Health EDCTP3 Joint Undertaking

+on 2 December 2024

-In accordance with Council Regulation (EU) 2021/2085 and with Article 33 of the Financial Rules of the Global Health EDCTP3 Joint Undertaking, Decision GH-EDCTP3-GB/22/2022.
+In accordance with Council Regulation (EU) 2021/2085 and with Article 33 of the Financial Rules of the Global Health EDCTP3 Joint Undertaking.

-The Work Programme is made publicly available after its adoption by the Governing Board.
+The Work Programme will be made publicly available after its adoption by the Governing Board.